ExtremeElectronics/RC2040-ROMWBW/README.md

 ## Quick start
-Copy the files from the sd-card directory to an SD card (extracting the zip) flash the pico with the UF2 in the root of the repository.
+Copy the files from the sd-card directory to an SD card (extracting the zip) flash the pico with the appropriate UF2 in the Binary folder of the repository.

 ## Buttons